Louvre heist suspects have admitted involvement in jewels theft

 The first suspect, 34, is of Algerian nationality.
 He had prior records for traffic-related offenses and was identified through DNA recovered from one of the scooters.

-The second suspect, 39, an illegal taxi driver and delivery driver born in Aubervilliers, a suburb of Paris.
+The second suspect, 39, is an illegal taxi driver and delivery driver born in Aubervilliers, a suburb of Paris.
 He was previously known to police for aggravated theft.
-His DNA was found on glass that had been broken from one of the display cases.
+His DNA was found on glass that had been broken from one of the display cases, according to prosecutors.

-“There is nothing to suggest that the four perpetrators benefited from any form of inside help within the museum,” Beccuau said.
+“There is nothing to suggest that the four perpetrators benefited from any form of inside help within the museum,” Beccuau. said in a Wednesday news conference.

-“They are currently before an investigating judge with a view to placing them under formal investigation for the crimes of robberies as part of an organized gang – crimes carrying a fifteen year prison sentence and a heavy fine,” she added.
+The crime of theft as part of an organized gang carries a potential 15-year prison sentence and a heavy fine, the prosecutor said.

 More than 100 investigators have been involved in the manhunt, and authorities were able to track down the individuals after analyzing more than 150 DNA samples and examining several items the group left behind, such as gloves, a helmet and high-vis jackets left at the scene.